Braeger Chevy helped make these videos

 If you are having problems with the transmission in your Camry, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-See how to seal up minor power steering fluid leaks1996 Toyota Camry LE 2.2L 4 Cyl.
+Learning how to jump your car before you need to is an excellent idea1996 Toyota Camry LE 2.2L 4 Cyl.
 Sedan (4 Door)